Tyren Johnson

-Tyren Milton Johnson (born July 24, 1988) is an American professional basketball player for ADA Blois Basket 41 of the LNB Pro A. A native of Edgard, Louisiana, Johnson played college basketball at Louisiana where he was named the Sun Belt Conference Player of the Year as a senior in 2009–10.
+Tyren Milton Johnson (born July 24, 1988) is an American professional basketball player who last played for SYNTAINICS MBC of the Basketball Bundesliga (BBL).
+A native of Edgard, Louisiana, Johnson played college basketball at Louisiana where he was named the Sun Belt Conference Player of the Year as a senior in 2009–10.
 Since 2010 he has competed professionally and was named an NBA Development League All-Star in 2011–12.

 College career

 After graduating from West St. John High School in Edgard, Johnson began his collegiate career for Louisiana–Lafayette in 2006.
 His freshman season was inauspicious; he averaged 1.6 points and 1.7 rebounds per game in 25 games played.
 He scored a total of 41 points on the year.
 The following season, 2007–08, was similar to his freshman campaign.
 Johnson averaged 3.1 points and 3.5 rebounds per game while only scoring 90 points on the year.

 In Johnson's junior season, his productivity markedly increased to 7.2 points, 5.1 rebounds, 1.5 assists, 1.3 blocks, and 0.8 steals per game.
 Despite his increase in personal success, the Ragin' Cajuns only mustered a 10–20 overall record for the year.
 For the third time in as many seasons, they failed to earn a postseason tournament bid.

 The 2009–10 season saw Johnson become an All-Sun Belt Conference performer.
 His season statistical averages shot up to 17.9 points, 8.0 rebounds, 3.3 assists, 1.8 steals, and 1.5 blocks per game.
 He led Louisiana–Lafayette in all five categories and was the only Sun Belt player to lead their team in all.
 The league's coaches voted him as a first team All-Sun Belt selection as well.
 Johnson became Louisiana–Lafayette's fourth conference player of the year since the school joined NCAA Division I, and the first since Michael Allen in 1993–94.
 The 2009–10 season saw the Ragin' Cajuns go 9–0 in league play at home; they finished the year with an overall record of 13–17.